| Interview with Karl

 Capitalistic world cannot have general prosperity!
 The greatest danger for

 England is not English Communism but American Capitalism!
+"Russia is the country with the

 worst propaganda.
 It is weak in spreading propaganda because foreign